 The good news is that it’s not too late to take action.

 You can still benefit if your non-business use is below 60% of total usage, because the reduced VAT rate can be applied to that proportion of the supply.
 For example, if 35% of energy use is non-business, 35% can be taxed at 5% and 65% at the standard VAT rate.

 Non-business use is where no charge is made for products or services offered by the organisation, or where the only income is a non-business grant (for example, a day centre for the elderly, funded by social services) or voluntary donations.
 It also includes the provision of welfare services to all distressed people, and if provided consistently below cost - at least 15% (this includes services for the elderly, infirm, handicapped people, the chronically sick and the poor).

 Business activities include fund-raising efforts where goods or services are given in return for payment - such as rent, admission fees, catering or a jumble sale.

-All of the following businesses may be eligible for reduced VAT and CCL exemption:
+All of the following businesses may be eligible for reduced rate of VAT on business electricity and gas, as well as CCL exemption: